-Keeping Communities Safe
+Keeping Communities Safe Improving public and transporte

 Improving public and transportation safety provisions through promoting road and highway safety education and training programs, strengthening cybersecurity infrastructure, and making safety improvements to roads and bridges.

 Preparing the Infrastructure Workforce

 Scaling up the workforce needed for project delivery, promoting access to quality jobs, and developing a pipeline of talent across the state.